mapeditor/tiled/docs/manual/automapping.rst

 possible input for this rule.
 We could of course define nine different layers *input1\_Ground* up to *input9\_Ground*

-Nine TileLayers?! what a mess, we’ll put it in a better way.
+Nine TileLayers?! what a mess, we'll put it in a better way.

 Also consider not having just 3 possible tiles at the 2 locations but 4.
 Then we would need 4\*4=16 tilelayers to get all conditions.
 Another downside of this comes with more needed locations: Think of more than 2 locations needed to construct a ruleinput.
 So for 3 locations, then each location could have the 3 possibilites, hence you need 3\*3\*3 = 27 tilelayers.
-It’s not getting better...
+It's not getting better...

 So let's try a smart way: All input layers have the same name, so at each position any of the three different tiles is valid.